jamparke/angular-friends/README.md

   ```
 </details>

-Add `{{friends}}` to the html page and refresh to see all of your friend data.
+Add `{friends}}{` to the html page and refresh to see all of your friend data.
 Remove it afterwards.

 **Code**
 <details>